-A typical constraint is that the agent's performance, \ie the sum of rewards, must never be less than a user-specified threshold~\citep{geibel2005risk, thomas2015high}.
-Under the assumption that the reward signal completely encodes danger, low performances can be matched with dangerous behaviors, so that the performance threshold works as a safety threshold.
-If we only cared about the safety of the final controller, the traditional RL objective, \ie maximizing cumulated reward, would be enough.
+If we only cared about the safety of the final controller, the traditional RL objective --- maximizing cumulated reward --- would be enough.
 However, most RL algorithms are known to yield oscillating performances \textit{during} the learning phase.
-Regardless of the final solution, intermediate ones may violate the threshold, hence yield unsafe behavior.
-This problem is is known as \textit{policy oscillation}~\citep{bertsekas2011approximate,wagner2011reinterpretation}.
+Regardless of the final solution, the intermediate ones may violate the threshold, hence yield unsafe behavior.
+This problem is known as \textit{policy oscillation}~\citep{bertsekas2011approximate,wagner2011reinterpretation}.

-A similar constraint, that confronts the policy oscillation problem even more directly, is \textit{Monotonic Improvment}~\citep[MI,][]{kakade2002approximately,pirotta2013safe}, and is the one adopted in this work.
-The requirement is for each new policy implemented by the agent during the learning process not to perform worse than the previous one.
+A similar constraint, which confronts the policy oscillation problem even more directly, is \textit{Monotonic Improvment}~\citep[MI,][]{kakade2002approximately,pirotta2013safe}, and is the one adopted in this work.
+The requirement is that each new policy implemented by the agent during the learning process does not perform worse than the previous one.
 In this way, if the initial policy is safe, so will be all the subsequent ones.